Tests for cancer of the uterus

 A pelvic ultrasound appointment usually takes 15–30 minutes.
 The pictures can show if any masses (tumours) are present in the uterus.
 If anything appears unusual, your doctor will suggest you have a biopsy.

-This type of biopsy can be done in the specialist’s office and takes just a few minutes.
+This type of biopsy can be done in the specialist’s office and takes about 10–15 minutes.
 A long, thin plastic tube called a pipelle is inserted into your vagina and through the cervix to gently suck cells from the lining of the uterus.
-This may cause some discomfort similar to period cramps.
-Your doctor may advise you to take some pain-relieving medicine before the procedure to reduce this discomfort.
+This may cause some discomfort, similar to period cramps.
+Your doctor may advise you to take some pain medicine before the procedure to reduce this discomfort.

 The sample of cells will be sent to a specialist doctor called a pathologist for examination under a microscope.
 If the results of an endometrial biopsy are unclear, you may need another type of biopsy taken during a hysteroscopy.

-This type of biopsy is taken during a hysteroscopy, which allows the specialist to see inside your uterus and examine the lining for abnormalities.
+A hysteroscopy allows the specialist to see inside your uterus, examine the lining for abnormalities and take tissue samples (biopsy).
 It will usually be done under a general anaesthetic as day surgery in hospital.

-The doctor inserts a thin tube with a tiny light and camera (known as a hysteroscope) through your vagina into the uterus.
-To take the biopsy, the doctor uses surgical instruments to gently widen (dilate) the cervix and then remove some tissue from the uterine lining.
-This is known as a dilation and curettage (D&C).
+The doctor will look inside the uterus by inserting a thin tube with a tiny light and camera (called a hysteroscope) through your vagina into the uterine cavity.
+Your cervix will also be gently widened (dilated) and some tissue will be removed from the uterine lining (called a dilation and curettage or D&C).
 You will stay in hospital for a few hours and are likely to have period-like cramps and light bleeding for a few days afterwards.

 After diagnosis, you may have blood tests to check your general health.
-Your doctor may also arrange one or more of the imaging tests below to see if the cancer has spread outside the uterus.
+Your doctor may also arrange for you to have one or more imaging tests to see if the cancer has spread outside the uterus.
+These may include a: